"Let me explain.

 Tanis: That is also a long story.

-- "I'll explain later." is a Running Gag in Doctor Who spoof episode "The Curse of Fatal Death".
+- "I'll explain later." is a Running Gag in the spoof episode "The Curse of Fatal Death".
 The early Doctors would use this a lot, back when they had more companions, so there was no point explaining something that the audience had already seen, but the companion hadn't because they had been Trapped by Mountain Lions.

 - Conker says this in the intro to Conkers Bad Fur Day, when he begins to explain to the viewer how he became a king and who all the strange people surrounding his throne are.
 The rest of the game takes place during the previous day.